If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.

 The audience in the London Palladium auditorium was busy laughing at Pete Firman’s supposed blunder.

-Remember, I am just making a wild guess how Pete Firman London Palladium prediction trick is done.
+So this is how Pete Firman London Palladium prediction trick is done.

-RELATED: Free Books On MENTALISM
+READ ALSO: Free Books On MENTALISM

-Talking about prediction trick, probably you would like to get this free book by Thomas Baxter, the author of The Nail Writer Anthology.
+Check out this free book by Thomas Baxter, the author of The Nail Writer Anthology.

 Open Prediction Project By Thomas Baxter